OlekSt/Fabike/Testing.md

 Bug: Connected to the one above.
 When testing webhook 'payment_intent.succeded' get 'POST /checkout/wh/ HTTP/1.1" 500 135356' & 'AttributeError: cart'
 Solution:
 Solved / Not solved?

+Bug: Current images are not displayed correctly in Product management edit a product form.
+Solution:
+Solved / Not solved?